Cellulose: Aspirational

 Energy crops: The major combustible component of non-food energy crops is cellulose, with lignin second.
 Non-food energy crops produce more usable energy than edible energy crops (which have a large starch component), but still compete with food crops for agricultural land and water resources.
 Typical non-food energy crops include industrial hemp, switchgrass, Miscanthus, Salix (willow), and Populus (poplar) species.
-A strain of Clostridium bacteria found in zebra dung, can convert nearly any form of cellulose into butanol fuel.
+A strain of Clostridium bacteria found in zebra dung can convert nearly any form of cellulose into butanol fuel.

+Another possible application is as Insect repellents.

+Dung-geneering

+Cellulose has been extracted from cow dung using pressurized spinning from a horizontal vessel capable of structuring small structure nano-fibers.